OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 There is a [last stable Word version](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/owaspaiexchangeWORD.docx).

-Purpose: Creating urgent consensus and collecting input for global and regional standardisation and regulation activities, including the EU AI act,  ISO/IEC 27090 (AI security), the [OWASP ML top 10](https://mltop10.info/), the [OWASP LLM top 10](https://llmtop10.com/) and the [OWASP AI guide](https://owasp.org/www-project-ai-security-and-privacy-guide/).
+Purpose: Creating urgent consensus and collecting input for global and regional standardisation and regulation activities, including the EU AI act,  ISO/IEC 27090 (AI security), the [OWASP ML top 10](https://mltop10.info/), and the [OWASP LLM top 10](https://llmtop10.com/).
+Regularly, the content of this document will be published, with credits, to the [OWASP AI guide](https://owasp.org/www-project-ai-security-and-privacy-guide/).

 Table of contents:
 * Introduction